Presidency of Gustavo Petro

+self-proclaimed "anti-corruption leader" Rodolfo Hernández.
+Petro took office under the political shadow of his predecessor, amid an economic crisis and increased political polarization.

-At the time of his election, Petro was a 62-year-old member of Congress; his victory has been attributed to voter anger at the political class over years of corruption in politics, economic recession, the COVID-19 health crisis and a rise in violent crime.
-According to the political scientist Paca Zuleta, "the discontent over the economic crisis, it seems to me, was channeled together with a speech about combating poverty and not responding in the way that his detractors expected".
-Colombia's economy was recovering from the crisis, with an unemployment rate of 28 percent at the time of the elections, twice as high as five years earlier.
-The crisis was caused, among other factors, by the weakness of the prices of raw materials; the events revealed underlying weaknesses in the economy, including poor infrastructure, excessive bureaucracy, an inefficient tax system, and corruption.
+At the time of his election, Petro was a 62-year-old member of Congress; his victory has been attributed to public anger at the political class over years of corruption in politics, economic recession, the COVID-19 health crisis and a rise in violent crime.
+The crisis the country was in was caused, among other factors, by the weakness of the prices of raw materials; the events revealed underlying weaknesses in the economy including poor infrastructure, excessive bureaucracy, an inefficient tax system, and corruption.

+2022 election

+Petro won the runoff with 50.42% of the vote to Hernández's 47.35%.
+Petro dominated in regions on Colombia's Caribbean and Pacific coasts, and received over 81% of the vote in the coastal department of Chocó.
+Due to an increased turnout among his supporters, Petro received nearly 2.7 million more votes in the second round than the first.
+The result was noted for a continuing trend of left-wing victories in Latin America, which has been dubbed as a "new pink tide".

-Administration
+Administration and cabinet

-Petro was inaugurated alongside Francia Márquez, the second woman, first Afro-Colombian vice president.
+Petro was inaugurated alongside Francia Márquez, the second woman and first Afro-Colombian vice president.

-On 8 August 2022, after taking office as President of Colombia, Petro announced who would be the ministers at the beginning of his government, and announced José Antonio Ocampo as the Minister of Finance and Public Credit, formerly the minister with same portfolio in the government of Ernesto Samper.
+On 8 August 2022, after taking office as President of Colombia, Petro announced his pick of José Antonio Ocampo for Minister of Finance and Public Credit, previously holding the same position in Ernesto Samper's cabinet.